nus-cs2103-AY2425S1/ip/docs/README.md

 ### Event Tasks

-**Deadline** tasks are tasks with 1 date/time's to represent when the start and end date of the event task.
+**Event** tasks are tasks with 1 date/time's to represent when the start and end date of the event task.

 Example: `event survive /from 2024-09-28 1200 /to 2025-12-31 2359`